How long does paint take to dry and cure?

 The difference between paint drying and paint curing could be the difference between you being happy with your paint job or not.
 What's more, getting it right the first time will save you hours (if not days) in the future.
 So let’s take a closer look at the difference between these often confused decorating terms.

 The paint curing process is what happens when your paint is fully hardened and preserved.
-It means it's ready for whatever life throws at it—the odd bump or occasional wipe down.
-Our paint is high formulation multi-surface paint, so this hardening process can take upwards of five days.
+It means it's ready for whatever life throws at it—the odd bump or occasional wipe-down.
+Lick paint is high formulation multi-surface paint, so this hardening process can take upwards of five days.
 Until then, it can have a flexible, almost plastic-like sensation to it.
 Once this has gone, your paint is fully cured, and you're ready to start rearranging your furniture and putting your room back together!

 What is the difference between paint drying and paint curing?